Dimmelsvik

-Dimmelsvik is a village in Kvinnherad municipality in Vestland county, Norway.
-The village is located on the south shore of the Hardangerfjorden, about 4 km south of the municipal centre of Rosendal and about 7 km northeast of the village of Uskedal.
+Dimmelsvik is a village in Kvinnherad Municipality in Vestland county, Norway.
+The village is located on the south shore of the Hardangerfjorden, about 4 km south of the municipal centre of Rosendal and about 7 km northeast of the village of Uskedalen.

-The 0.43 km2 village has a population (2019) of 447 and a population density of 1040 PD/km2.
+The 0.47 km2 village has a population (2025) of 474 and a population density of 1009 PD/km2.

 The village is an old trading post going back for hundreds of years.
-It was the administrative centre of Kninnherad municipality until just after World War II, when the administration was moved to the nearby village of Rosendal.
+It was the administrative centre of Kvinnherad Municipality until just after World War II, when the administration was moved to the nearby village of Rosendal.
 The village has a barrel factory and a clog factory.
 NorStone also has a gravel and sand pit in the Dimmelsvik area.
 The company is a large supplier of gravel, sand, and crushed stone.